nicholsonjohnc/data-science-web-app-starter/README.md

 * Automate provisioning of your app's infrastructure using AWS CloudFormation (Python).
 * Build out a front-end using Angular Framework (TypeScript).
-* Build a simple/low-cost back-end using AWS Lambda (Python).
+* Build a highly-scalable yet low-cost back-end using AWS Lambda (Python).

 NOTE: I don't recommend cloning this repo.
 Start an empty repo for your project and copy/paste what you need